umpire274/enigma/README.md

-# Enigma
+# Rotorix

-**Enigma** is an experimental Rust project inspired by the architecture of the historical Enigma machine, reimagined as a modern, modular transformation pipeline.
+**Rotorix** is an experimental Rust project inspired by the architecture of the historical Rotorix machine, reimagined as a modern, modular transformation pipeline.

-The goal of this project is **not** to recreate Enigma as a cryptographically secure system, but to explore how its conceptual structure — plugboard, rotors, reflector, and stepping — can be modeled, extended, and reused with modern software design principles.
+The goal of this project is **not** to recreate Rotorix as a cryptographically secure system, but to explore how its conceptual structure — plugboard, rotors, reflector, and stepping — can be modeled, extended, and reused with modern software design principles.

-This repository serves as the **main container** for the Enigma ecosystem.
+This repository serves as the **main container** for the Rotorix ecosystem.

 ---

 ## Project Philosophy

-Enigma is built around a few core ideas:
+Rotorix is built around a few core ideas:

 - **Architecture over algorithms**
-  Enigma is treated as a *pipeline* of transformations, not as a cipher to be made “secure”.
+  Rotorix is treated as a *pipeline* of transformations, not as a cipher to be made “secure”.

 - **Separation of concerns**
   The core logic is completely independent of networking, user interfaces, or transport protocols.